Table of Contents

 Bronchoconstriction occurs when the bronchi and bronchioles narrow.
 Smooth muscles around the airways will constrict, making exercise and other physical activities challenging.
 A large majority of asthma patients have exercise-induced asthma and the ability to exercise may lessen over time.

 If your bronchoconstriction becomes chronic, it can lead to a decrease in exercise tolerance.
-Research has found that people with severe asthma participate in less physical activity than someone without asthma.
+Research has found that people with severe asthma participate in less physical activity than those without asthma.
 Severe asthma patients take 31% fewer steps a day and engage in 47.5% fewer minutes of moderately intensive activity.

 If you cannot participate in regular exercise due to severe asthma, you may be at a higher risk of developing obesity, diabetes, and high blood pressure.
 It is essential to get your asthma symptoms under control early in your illness so that you can prevent severe bronchoconstriction down the road.